Litotes: Chinese

 In Chinese, the phrase 不错 (Pinyin: ISO, traditional characters 不錯, literally 'not wrong') is often used to present something as very good or correct.
 In this way, it is distinct in meaning from the English 'not bad' (though not 'not bad at all') or the general use of the French pas mal.
 Also, the phrase 不简单 (pinyin ISO, traditional characters 不簡單, literally 'not simple') is used to refer to an impressive feat.

 Danish

 In Danish, understatements using litotes are seen as characteristic of the Jutlandic dialect.
 A stereotypical example is the phrase det er ikke så ringe endda ('it is not even so bad'), which is used to mean 'that's great'.

 Dutch and German

 Similarly, in Dutch, the phrase niet slecht (also literally meaning 'not bad') is often used to present something as very good or correct, as is German nicht schlecht.

 Italian

-In Italian, meno male (literally 'less bad') is similar to the English expression, 'So much the better' – used to comment that a situation is more desirable than its negative (cf. Winston Churchill's comment, since transformed into a snowclone, that "democracy is the worst form of government except for all the others").
+In Italian, meno male (literally 'less bad') is similar to the English expression 'just as well' – used to comment that a situation is more desirable than its negative — and implying a sense of relief that the result was no worse; mica male (literally 'not (at all) bad') has about the same meaning as the English 'not bad'.